tkerr/rpi-sdr/README.md

 ### 2.1 Packages provided with this image <a name="packages-provided"></a>

 #### 2.1.1 Linux <a name="linux"></a>
-This image was built from `Linux 5.15.84-v8+ #1613 SMP PREEMPT Thu Jan 5 12:03:08 GMT 2023`
+This image was built from `Linux 6.1.21-v8+ #1642 SMP PREEMPT Mon Apr  3 17:24:16 BST 2023`

 Default login information is provided in Section 1.3 above.

 Summary of modifications:
-  - Set the hostname to `rpi-sdr` and the default user to `rpi`
+  - Set the hostname to `rpi-sonde` and the default user to `rpi`
   - Added radiosonde_auto_rx as a systemd service so that it starts automatically on boot
   - Modified `/etc/systemd/journald.conf` to limit the number of systemd journals to 100 files and a total size of 100 MB
   - Modified `/etc/rc.local` to run `/home/rpi/boot_auto_rx_config.sh` on startup.
 This script checks for the `my_station.txt` file on the boot partition, and uses it to configure the station if found.